antonvh/antonsmindstorms-docs/docs/source/Software/mpy_robot_tools.rst

 mpy\_robot\_tools.pyhuskylens module
 ------------------------------------

--  HuskyLens() - Connect to
-   Huskylens over a
-   serial port and get Image AI data.
+Module with Python API for a Huskylens.
+This uses the Huskylens serial protocol and get Image AI data.

 .. automodule:: pyhuskylens
    :members: